hidden-rad/Task1/README.md

 5. Download Certification and Submit Certificates You can download certification from "My Records" after completing all of the training.
 Subsequently, the downloaded certificate is submitted at https://physionet.org/settings/training/.

 6. Create Data Utilization Consent At the bottom of the link above https://physionet.org/content/mimic-cxr/2.1.0/, there is a final process including the contents introduced so far.
 If you click on the data usage agreement and sign in after logging in, a review is requested to MIT.
-The process takes about 2 to 8 weeks to review.

 7. If you have completed all the steps so far and have been reviewed by MIT, access github via the Google form above.